 If your design looks outdated, work on that as well.
 You don't have to start from scratch – small improvements in typography and colors can change the overall look dramatically.

 (I kept postponing my own website redesign for months because I had no time to work on it, but when I had a dry spell, I jumped on it and completed it within 2 weeks.)

 6. Update your knowledge

 When you're busy with projects all the time, you barely have the time to improve your knowledge and skills.
-And if you're working in a dynamic area such as the web, where technology is developing very fast, if you stop learning you'll soon fall behind.
+And if you're working in a dynamic area where technology is developing very fast, if you stop learning you'll soon fall behind.

 Find out what's new in your area of expertise, and brush up your skills.
 Even better, combine learning with a small personal project, so you can update your portfolio right away!

 7. Learn a new creative skill

 Have you always wanted to learning something, but haven't had the chance?
 Do it now!